Anima Anandkumar: Research

+Anandkumar has also done some of the early work on generalist AI agents using language models, which are capable of simulating a life cycle in their learning using foundation models in an interactive manner.
+In particular, her work has shown how interactive in-context learning in language models can be used to construct actions in the form of program code to solve complex open-ended tasks in environments such as Minecraft and robotic reinforcement learning.

+While at Caltech, Anandkumar co-founded the AI for Science initiative in 2018.
+In 2023, she was invited by the Presidential Council of Advisors on Science and Technology (PCAST) on AI+Science.
+In addition, she has given keynotes at the Annual Meeting of the US National Committee for Theoretical and Applied Mechanics, the UCLA distinguished seminar, the SIAM annual meeting, the Nature Reviews Physics, hosted by the Alan Turing Institute, and the TED2024 conference.

+Campaigns

-Anandkumar is committed to improving diversity in the technology sector.
-She launched a petition to Timothy A. Gonsalves to try and convince him at the Ministry of Human Resource Development to end gender segregation in the admissions process at the Indian Institute of Technology Madras.
+Anandkumar launched a petition to Timothy A. Gonsalves to try and convince the Ministry of Human Resource Development to end gender segregation in the admissions process at the Indian Institute of Technology Madras.
 The petition calls for campus-wide systems to monitor sexual harassment, improved campus security and increased engagement with alumni.
-She has spoken openly about her own experiences of sexual harassment on social media and called for Intel to stop using female acrobats as entertainment at their conference parties.
+She has spoken openly about her own experiences of sexual harassment and called for Intel to stop using female acrobats as entertainment at their conference parties.
 She was one of several campaigners to rename the Conference on Neural Information Processing Systems 'NIPS' as NeurIPS.
-In 2018 she was awarded a New York Times Good Tech Award.
+In 2018, she was awarded a New York Times Good Tech Award.

-Controversies

-In December 2020, Anandkumar was embroiled in a Twitter controversy, when she published a list of individuals who allegedly followed, liked or supported any Tweets made by Prof Pedro Domingos allegedly in relation to his controversial views on the renaming of NeurIPS, Timnit Gebru's controversial exit at Google, algorithmic bias or cancel culture, or simply followed him on Twitter.
-She never clarified how she actually came up with that list.
-She suggested that followers "try and change the mind of [these] fanboys of Pedro[...]
-Especially junior people".
-Following prompt backlash from individuals concerned about the circulation of such a blacklist, Anandkumar deactivated her Twitter account temporarily and issued an apology stating "I am by no means perfect.
-I am sorry if my actions/words have ever created a threatening environment.
-My intention was to change hearts and minds, and to raise awareness to the struggles that women and minorities face both online and in the real world.
-I will find better ways to achieve that goal".